 I realize four months isn’t an eternity, but it was about 3.9 months longer than we wanted to spend with the last vestiges of the old carpet upstairs.
-Especially since it was in our master bathroom.
+Especially since it was in our bathroom.
 Ah, carpeted bathrooms.

 We didn’t remove it – or the portion that extended into our closet – back when we removed the rest of the upstairs carpet because we knew we didn’t want hardwood floors in the bathroom.
 So, in the absence of a new flooring decision, we just left the old stuff.
 The old, wrinkly, creamy stuff that blended right in with the creamy walls and creamy trim.

 But yesterday morning (yup, about 24 hours ago!) we decided to oust the carpet for good.
 So we cleared out the floor of our messy closet for full flooring access.